aws-samples/aws-migops-guidance/User Guide/roles.md

 1. In the navigation pane, choose **Migration spaces**\.

-1. Choose the name of the migration space to which you want to give the individual or team the `JourneyContributor` role\.
+1. Choose the name of the migration space to which you want to give the individual or team the `TeamContributor` role\.

 1. Choose the **Teams** tab\.